Rick Rudd Foundation

 The Rick Rudd Foundation was established in 2013 as a charitable trust.
 In 2014 Rick purchased the building at 8 Bates Street and gifted this and his collection of studio ceramics to the Foundation.

 The aim of the Foundation is to provide a public amenity by the ownership, development, curation and public exhibition of the Rick Rudd Collection.
-The access to his Library and Archive allows for education of potters and the public alike.
+Access to a Library and Archive allows for the education of potters and the public alike.

-Rick began his life-long passion for clay in September 1968 at Great Yarmouth College of Art, U.K. To celebrate this obsession of more than 50 years of working with clay, the Emerging Practitioner in Clay Award is offered through the Foundation to foster and encourage new talent.
-The first Award and exhibition was staged in 2018 and the second in 2021.
-It is planned to be a triennial event.
+Rick began his life-long passion for clay in September 1968 at Great Yarmouth College of Art, U.K. To celebrate his obsession of more than 50 years working with clay the Emerging Practitioner in Clay Award is offered through the Foundation to foster and encourage new talent.
+The first Award and exhibition was staged in 2018, the second in 2021 and the third will be staged in 2024 as it is intended to be a triennial event.

 Donations can be made directly to: Rick Rudd Foundation, Account number: 03 0791 0001615 00